antoniofull/antoniofullone.com/src/_posts/2014-10-27-bye-bye-wordpress-welcome-jekyll/index.md

 categories: dev
 image: 'jekyll.png'
 imageDesc: 'By Bye Wordpress'
+introduction: 'Why I moved my blog from Wordpress to Jekyll'
 ---

 I use to blog a couples of times for year, maybe three.
 Wordpress is really too much for me, I am tired of dealing with updates, database, plugins, spam.
 I did a first small move the last time that I redesigned my blog, making the about and home page static, and moving only to (real) blog part to Wordpress, but it turnout that was even more hard to maintain.